CiscoDevNet/terraform-provider-intersight/website/docs/r/scheduler_task_schedule.html.markdown

   + `response`:(JSON as string) The response obtained for the scheduled API service.
   + `timeout`:(int) Upper limit on the execution time of a scheduled task.
 Helps purge run-away scheduled tasks.
   + `url`:(string) The URL of the resource in the target to which the API request is made.
 * `type`:(string) An Enum describing the type of scheduler to use.* `None` - No value was set for the schedule type (Enum value None).* `OneTime` - Define a one-time task execution time that will not automatically repeat.* `Recurring` - Specify a recurring task cadence based on a predefined pattern, such as daily, weekly, monthly, yearly, or every <interval> pattern.
+This option is not currently supported.
 * `version_context`:(HashMap) -(ReadOnly) The versioning info for this managed object.
 This complex property has following sub-properties:
   + `interested_mos`:(Array)